RagingRoosevelt/RagingRoosevelt.github.io/utilities/index.md

 ---
 layout: default
-title: Projects
+title: Utilities
-section: Projects
+section: Utilities
 last_modified_at: 2016-03-18
 ---

-## Projects
+## Utilities

 Each of these projects were something that I put together when teaching myself something new.
 I tried to make something useful for each one so I figured I'd post them.